Medically Reviewed by:John Rabkin, MD, FACSBoard Certified Bariatric Surgeon

 1. Create your list of surgeons

-You can also ask your primary care physician or other trusted physician for a referral.
+You can ask your primary care physician or other trusted physician for a referral.
 If you have insurance, check to see which surgeons are included among their list of "in-network" physicians.

 2. Verify credentials